saichaitanyakumar2003/splitBill/README.md

 ## ✨ Features

 - **📸 OCR Receipt Scanning** - Take a photo of any receipt and automatically extract items and prices using AI
+- **🎤 GenAI Voice-to-Expense** - Speak an expense; it’s automatically translated into an expense and added with ease
 - **🧮 Smart Splitting** - Assign specific items to specific people with proportional or equal tax/tip distribution
 - **📊 Clear Breakdowns** - See exactly what each person owes with detailed item breakdowns
 - **📤 Easy Sharing** - Share split summaries with your friends